Garmin Edge 850 vs. Hammerhead Karoo 3: Which One to Buy?

 • Smart Fueling gives you alerts on drinking and eating based on calories burned.

-• Garmin IQ store allows downloading apps that extend Edge’s functionality.
+• Garmin IQ store allows you to download apps that extend Edge’s functionality.
 Karoo also has a store, but the app selection is much more limited.

-• Weather Overlay provides real-time info about weather overlayed over map.
+• Weather Overlay provides real-time info about weather overlaid on the map.

 • And many more…

-Both bike computers can display information about upcoming climbs.
+Both units can display information about upcoming climbs.
 These features are called ClimbPro (Garmin) and Climber (Hammerhead) and are some of my favorites.
 They don’t require a planned route, so I can pace myself more effectively on climbs that I’m not familiar with.
-I did a comprehensive comparison of these two and Wahoo’s Free Summit.
-In summary, the ClimbPro data page is less customizable than the Climber one.
-Climber is better integrated because it can be shown on your main data page as a tab that you can hide, not separately on two data pages.
+I’ve done a comprehensive comparison of these two and Wahoo’s Free Summit.
+In summary, the ClimbPro data page is less customizable than the Climber data page.
+Climber is better integrated because it can be displayed on your main data page as a hidden tab instead of on two separate data pages.

 Winner: Edge 850